 The teachers adopted the slogan “Red for Ed” and wore red T-shirts on the picket lines as a show of solidarity.

-Though most of those strikes ended with agreements from state lawmakers to raise teachers’ pay, the movement is still going strong, as 7,000 members of the National Education Association turned out Friday to hear the candidates give quick spiels about their education plans.
+Though most of those strikes ended with agreements from state lawmakers to raise teachers’ pay, the movement is still going strong, as 7,000 members of the National Education Association turned out Friday in red T-shirts to hear the candidates give quick spiels about their education plans.

 The candidates took questions submitted by NEA members before the event.
 Several spoke from their own experiences as educators.